lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 ## Mutual Authentication

-At the end of the protocol, each endpoint SHALL have freshly authenticated the other's credential if a fourth message is sent, even with long-term key compromise (Key Compromise Impersonation), resisting active Man-in-the-Middle (MitM) adversaries, replay attacks and identity misbinding.
-In particular, both endpoints MUST agree on a fresh session identifier, and the roles and credentials of both endpoints.

 EDHOC-PSK provides mutual authentication and explicit key confirmation through an additional message that demonstrates possession of the PSK.
 This may be the optional message_4 or an application message (e.g., an OSCORE message) protected with a key derived from EDHOC.

 To mitigate reflection or Selfie attacks, the identities in CRED_I and CRED_R MUST be distinct.

-## Confidentiality

-The shared secret established by the protocol MUST be known only to the two authenticated endpoints.
-A passive network attacker SHOULD never learn any session keys, even if it knows both endpoints' long-term keys.
-An active attacker who has compromised the initiator or responder credential SHALL still not be able to compute past session keys (Perfect Forward Secrecy, PFS).
-These properties are achieved with an ephemeral Diffie-Hellman key exchange.

 ## Protection of External Authorization Data (EAD)